Yijin-Zeng/wmwm-python/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-This package includes one function `wmwm_test()`, which performs the two-sample hypothesis test method proposed in (Zeng et al., 2024) for univariate data when data are not fully observed.
-Its method is a theoretical extension of Wilcoxon-Mann-Whitney test in the presence of missing data, which controls the Type I error regardless of values of missing data.
+This package performs the two-sample hypothesis test method proposed in (Zeng et al., 2024) for univariate data when data are not fully observed.
+This method is a theoretical extension of Wilcoxon-Mann-Whitney test in the presence of missing data, which controls the Type I error regardless of values of missing data.

-Bounds of the Wilcoxon-Mann-Whitne test statistic and its p-value will be computed in the presence of missing data.
+(Zeng et al., 2024) computes the bounds of the Wilcoxon-Mann-Whitne test statistic and its p-value will be computed in the presence of missing data.
 The p-value of the test method proposed in (Zeng et al., 2024) is then returned as the maximum possible p-value of the Wilcoxon-Mann-Whitney test.

 ## Installation